Tybee Island Ghosts…

 But low country coastal marshes were difficult to farm, and often populated by native Americans, not to mention the subtropical climate was infested with fever-bearing mosquitoes.
 (South Carolina had dealt with such obstacles and opted to employ slave labor.)

-Eventually, neither the farmers nor the merchants could make ends meet.
+Soon, neither the farmers nor the merchants could make ends meet.
 Settlers began leaving the new ‘buffer colony’ in droves.
 The noble experiment envisioned by Oglethorpe and the Trustees was fast becoming a miserable failure.
 In order to save the colony, the Crown began issuing large land grants to wealthier colonists, but the larger farms could not operate without a substantial, affordable labor force.

-In 1749, increasing social, economic and political pressure forced Georgia’s founding fathers to repeal the anti-slavery provisions in their Colonial Charter.
+In 1749, increasing social, economic, and political pressure forced Georgia’s founding fathers to repeal the anti-slavery provisions in their Colonial Charter.
 When the act that permitted the importation of slaves was issued, it contained a provision to establish quarantines to combat the risks associated with the influx of imported slaves, as well as the usual threats caused by illnesses from all incoming merchant ships.
-This reversal of social and commercial policy saved the colony’s economy, but eventually it opened up a world of woe.
+This reversal of social and commercial policy saved the colony’s economy, but eventually opened up a world of woe.

 The quarantine at Lazaretto Creek, however, wasn’t built until 1768, almost twenty years later, on a hundred and four acres of land that had been purchased from Josiah Tattnall the year before.
 The buildings that housed the sick were constructed on the western tip of the island, at the mouth of South Channel Sound.

 Although it served as a ‘hospital’ for less than two decades, it saw scores of unfortunate ‘detainees’ each year due to the span of time in which it operated.
 Throughout the years of the expanding slave trade, and during the days of the American Revolution, Tybee’s ‘lazaretto’ operated continuously as a holding station for the sick and the dying, until it was found to be completely uninhabitable in 1785.
-A new quarantine was then built on nearby Cockspur Island to replace it.
+A new quarantine was constructed on nearby Cockspur Island to replace it.

-In the days before public sanitation, immunizations and antibiotics, it was necessary to employ such drastic means of control to keep imported infections from spreading to the mainland.
+In the days before public sanitation, immunizations and antibiotics, it was often necessary to employ drastic means to keep imported infections from spreading to the mainland.
 Anyone who became ill during the voyage to Georgia was subject to quarantine.
 Whether they traveled of their own accord, seeking freedom or fortune in the new world, or had been transported in chains, lying side by side with hundreds of captive slaves bound for market in Savannah, any individuals infected with a contagious disease like cholera, yellow fever or smallpox were either sent to the quarantine, or the ship on which they sailed would itself be detained in the channel.
 Sometimes the sick were put in small boats and rowed to the hammocks on Tybee.
 Sometimes they were tossed overboard to swim.

 Once quarantined, these individuals stayed for a certain duration of time, where they either recovered, or died.
 Accounts vary as to whether it was for a month or four months.
 A worst-case scenario might be that they didn’t die immediately, or didn’t recover before the ship’s quarantine was lifted, and had to be transported to shore, where they might become infected with something worse, and end up staying, indefinitely.